 Of course, there are exceptions, such as Huawei, but this is based on their extraordinary insights, which were not recognized by most entrepreneurs before Huawei emerged, and many even predicted their decline.

-For a company, understanding its core competitiveness is extremely important.
-Unfortunately, when you ask this question, the response is often superficial, lacking awareness of the question's significance.
+For a company, understanding its core competitiveness is very important.
+Unfortunately, when you ask this question, the other party's answer is often superficial, showing a lack of awareness of the question's significance.

-Some only stay at the verbal level, but when it comes to specific actions, it changes flavor.
-They use the mindset of running a street stall and a penny-pinching financial awareness to implement surgical-like profit division with any party involved in or about to be involved in a profit relationship.
+Some only stay at the verbal level, but when it comes to concrete actions, it changes flavor.
+They use a street vendor's mindset and a penny-pinching financial awareness to implement surgical-like profit divisions with any parties involved in or about to be involved in profit relationships.

-I once worked at a small company that did make a decent profit in its first year, so in the second year, it became complacent.
+I once worked at a small company that indeed made a good profit in its first year, so in the second year, it became complacent.
 While researching ways to increase profits, it completely abandoned the previously held customer-first philosophy.

-They noticed that certain products were selling well, so they began to raise the export prices of those products, believing that as long as the export prices increased, unit profits would rise, and based on past sales volumes, their own profits would surely increase.
+It found that certain products were selling well, so it began to raise the export prices of those products, believing that as long as the export prices increased, unit profits would rise, and based on past sales volumes, its own profits would surely increase.

 Some partners chose to continue selling at the original price, even though profits became lower, because they believed consumers were more important.
-Faced with increasing competition, having a consumer base is equivalent to having a market.
+Faced with intensified competition, having a consumer base is equivalent to having a consumer market.

 However, they also calculate costs.
 When selling at the original price, if the costs are too high, they quietly choose substitutes or similar products.
-After partial testing, if they find the effects are not significantly different, they start to promote the new product.
-If the new product can become popular after a brief promotion, they will choose to shelve the original product or even directly request a return.
+After conducting partial tests and finding little difference in effect, they begin to promote the new product.
+If the new product can become popular after a brief promotion, they will choose to shelve the original product or even directly propose a return.

-After conducting investigations, I reached two high-frequency conclusions.
-Some merchants reported that cooperating with this company is unsafe; as long as a product sells well, it will inevitably increase in price, so they dare not promote it.
-The reason they still choose to sell this product is that customers will actively come to them, and they do not want to lose these clients.
-After all, as long as they come, they can promote other products.
+After conducting surveys, I reached two high-frequency conclusions.
+Some merchants reported that cooperating with this company is unsafe; as long as a product sells well, it will inevitably raise prices, so they dare not promote it.
+The reason they still choose to sell this product is that customers will actively come to them.
+They do not want to lose these customers because as long as they come, they can promote other products.
 Some merchants reported that they originally sold it as part of a package with other products, which is why it had such good results from a technical perspective.
-Now that it has been marked up, they can no longer form such packages.
-Rather than losing loyal customers due to price increases, they prefer to seek alternative solutions.
+Now that it has been raised in price, they can no longer form such packages.
+Rather than raising prices and losing loyal users, they prefer to seek alternative solutions.

 Therefore, in a buyer's market, rashly raising prices on well-selling products is not a wise move, especially without market research and investigation, thinking it is a simple math or financial problem is even more ridiculous.

-It is not that price increases cannot be made, but they should be based on investigation and research.
-For example, are different regional markets different in market environment?
+It is not that prices cannot be raised, but it must be based on investigation and research.
+For example, are different regional markets in different market environments?
 What are the specific reasons that make certain merchants sell well?
-Are partners sensitive to price or to relationships?
+Are partners sensitive to price or to customer relationships?
 These factors must be understood; otherwise, it is easy to shoot oneself in the foot.

-However, this method of raising prices may be based on past experiences of a company, believing that as long as it is used continuously, it will always work, but they overlook the subtle changes in specific conditions from the past to the current market.
+However, this method of raising prices may be based on past experiences of a company, believing that as long as it is used continuously, it will work every time, but it ignores the subtle changes in specific conditions from the past to the current market.

-For example, the market may have been in a period of dividends in the past, where having quality resources meant there was no worry about sales, and the market was in a seller's market state.
-In such cases, price increases could still lead to booming sales.
+For example, the past market may have been in a period of market dividends, where having quality resources meant there was no worry about sales.
+The market was in a seller's market state, so in this case, raising prices still led to booming sales.

-Therefore, failing to understand these issues and simply discussing with accountants to think that price increases can be made, then calculating greater profits based on past static sales, is clearly mechanical thinking.
+Therefore, if these issues are not understood, and one simply discusses with the accountant and believes that prices can be raised, then calculating greater profits based on past static sales is clearly mechanical thinking.

 I have long recognized these situations, but unfortunately, there are always people who say finance is paramount, allowing financial management to direct marketing, so all business personnel are passively obedient.
 Just think about how great a risk this is.

 At the same time, applying the same policies to old and new markets is also a continuation of this problem.
 The old market has some well-established customer relationships; they know how to maneuver related products.
 But what about the new market?
 Customers in the new market are not only unfamiliar with your products but also have a low understanding of this company.
-Building relationships takes time.
-Today, the purchase price is one thing, and soon telling the other party that prices have increased creates a roller-coaster sales relationship, which will make the other party lose the sense of security in cooperation.
+Cultivating relationships takes time.
+Today, the purchase price is one thing, and soon they are told that prices have increased again.
+This rollercoaster-like sales relationship will make the other party lose the sense of security in cooperation.
 Even if a product seems to be opening up sales channels, they will hesitate and quickly look for alternatives.
 Some decisive customers may even proactively say they will no longer cooperate.

 Therefore, for the new market, cultivating customer relationships is very important, sometimes requiring the sacrifice of temporary profits.
-For the old market, maintaining customer relationships becomes less important; more emphasis is placed on providing effective sales solutions and sales capability support.
+For the old market, maintaining customer relationships becomes less important; it is more about providing effective sales solutions and sales capability support to customers.

 I found that the leaders back then got this relationship wrong.
 They were obsessed with maintaining customer relationships in the old market, weakening sales solutions and sales capability support, believing that the other party would definitely be stronger than themselves, allowing the market to run wild.
-As a result?
-They would think this company has no prospects; apart from supporting products, it seems to have no other commendable capabilities.
-Do you still think you can raise prices and exploit them?
+What was the result?
+They would think this company had no prospects; apart from supporting products, it seemed to have no other commendable capabilities.
+Are you still thinking about raising prices to exploit them?
 No way!

 As for the new market, the leaders back then always rushed to propose sales solutions and sales capability support, even though the relationship was not yet solid.
 They were eager for a leap forward, which gave the impression of wanting to teach others how to do things, while there were various problems in their own cooperation.
 Failing to grasp the main contradiction is the key reason for the new market's inevitable failure.

-In summary, companies must always remember and be vigilant against behaviors that deviate from their core competitiveness, because after N years, the consequence of deviation is that all the hustle and bustle leads to nothing more than making a wedding dress for others.
+In summary, companies must always remember and be vigilant against behaviors that deviate from their core competitiveness, because after N years, the consequence of deviation is that all the busyness leads to merely making a wedding dress for others.